 Step 5: After letting the first coat dry for 24 hours, we wet-sanded the floors with 400 grit sandpaper and a mixture of warm water + a few drops of Dawn dish soap.
 This step will smooth out any tiny bubbles in the first coat of poly, so you have a super-smooth surface to apply the second coat to.

 After sanding, your floors will look like this.
 We just went in with a damp cloth and cleaned all of that white powder up before applying the second coat.

 Second coat of poly going on our living room floor:

 Step 6: Enjoy your beautiful new floors!!
 We let the second (final) coat dry for 48 hours before moving in any furniture – you could let it dry longer if you want to be extra safe, but we were too excited…and everything has been fine!

 And just because I couldn’t leave this one out, here’s a picture of our finished floor in the baby’s nursery (and my baby bump). :)

-If you’re thinking about refinishing your wood floors and have any questions, let me know!
+If you’re thinking about refinishing your wood floors and have any questions, please let me know in the comments!

 I hope you enjoyed this How to Refinish Hardwood Floors: Part 2 blog post!
 If you did, please consider leaving a comment!
 OR feel free to ask any questions – I love to hear from you guys!